 But imagine the trust it took.
 Would you have gotten out of the boat?
 The boat is your security, your livelihood, what is known–not to mention your literal, physical safety.
 To step out of the boat is to risk life and limb, to risk being made fun of by your friends, to risk perhaps having your sanity questioned.
 To be terrified, but to trust Jesus enough that you risk it all.

 In order to take that step onto the water, Peter had to have been absolutely sure beyond the shadow of a doubt that he was walking toward Jesus.
 If it’s really you, then tell me to walk out to you.
 I can relate.
 There have been times along my journey that I’ve known that if I say or do something it will cost me.
-I have lots of voices telling me I’m crazy.
-Crazy for writing so vulnerably in public.
-Crazy for using yoga as a spiritual practice.
-Crazy for believing (or not believing) certain ways.
-Crazy for believing that all truth is God’s truth.
+I have lots of voices telling me I’m too wild.
+Why would I want to write so vulnerably in public?
+It's not right to use yoga as a spiritual practice.
+Wrong for believing (or not believing) certain ways.
+Wrong for believing that all truth is God’s truth.

 There’s a lot of fear on the journey.
 Of course.
 Every time I post, I feel that sense of risk, and yet, I sense Jesus calling me forward.
 I wouldn’t have taken this journey if it had been my choice.
 I think many of us feel this way.
 I didn’t ask for the questions, doubts, or pain.
 I was happy where I was several years ago before things started unraveling for me.
 Although my relationship with the typical church experience has weakened, my relationship with Jesus has grown stronger.
 The trust is there.
 I never lost my faith in Jesus.
 As I move forward, I continue to check in.
 Is this where you want me to go?
 Are you sure?
 People aren’t going to like me saying this.
 Jesus continues to call me forward.
 Yes, this is where I am.
 Seek and you shall find.
 Speak out.
 Call it out but continue to press on toward life and light.
 I’ve said it before, and I’ll say it again: Fear will never take you where you want to go.